Saturday morning, I had to send Tony off to school and so my usual Saturday morning routine was scuttled.

 Later while on the bus, all the passengers did a double-take.
 I joined them in the head-nodding ritual as I saw an accident scene where a car and a truck with trailer were stopped, an E-bike was lying on its side, an E-biker's helmet was lying on the ground and a man was carried, on a stretcher, into an ambulance.
 A body being carried on a stretcher was something I had never seen before at an accident scene in China.
 The man must have been unconscious as his arms were not against his side, but spread outwards like he was Jesus being crucified.

 Friday morning, I took the bus to school.
 I got a back row seat on the bus and I pulled my Chinese textbooks out of my backpack and began to study them.
 I was concentrating on the books pretty well considering I was fatigued from having stayed up late the night before to read reaction to the death of Andrew Breitbart.

 But I couldn't help but notice that a woman sitting beside me suddenly got up very quickly.
 I looked up and saw the big tummy of a pregnant woman standing in the narrow aisle right in front of the back row where we were seated.
 No one had yielded her a seat which was should have been done.
 The woman besides me noticed and did the right thing.

 I wonder what I would have done if it had been I had who noticed first.

 I am Canadian.
 I have lived in Wuxi, China since September 2004.
-I am an ESL teacher.
-In this blog, I recount the things I have seen and the experiences I have had.
-I also make comments on things that strike my fancy.
+I am ashamed to admit what I do here.
+In this blog, I recount the things I have seen and the experiences I have had here in Wuxi.
+I also make comments on things that strike my reactionary fancy.